 Elbow and arm pain is not usually a sign of anything serious.
 If it does not go away after a few weeks, contact your GP.

-- put a pack of frozen peas wrapped in a tea towel on your arm for 5 minutes, 3 times a day
+- put a heat pack or a pack of frozen peas wrapped in a tea towel on your arm – do this for 10 to 15 minutes, every few hours

 Non-urgent advice: Contact your GP if your arm: